I detest bullies. I always have.

 This is the growing legacy of this detestable Bully Messiah of a President, whose tactics are being applauded by similarly insecure cowards who don’t recognize their privilege, and who don’t know they are the entitled, lazy menace draining this country of its greatness.

 The sad irony here, is that the Bully Messiah is not preying upon the weak—no quite the opposite.
-Refugees, immigrants, the working poor, women, Native Americans, the LGBTQ community: they are the kind of strong and courageous that he will never be or understand.
+Refugees, people of color, immigrants, the working poor, women, Native Americans, the LGBTQ community: they are the kind of strong and courageous that he will never be or understand.
 Faced with the absolute most difficult, most dire, most exhausting of days they persevere, they endure, they retain their dignity.
 Such great character is foreign to a small man so wishing he were big—and he resents them for it.

 Meanwhile the Bully Messiah and his Disciples of Cowardice, benefitting from every possible advantage of their whiteness and wealth and circumstance, feel compelled to undermine and attack and further marginalize the vulnerable.
 They are driven to prey upon those most in need of advocacy, most deserving of respect, and most specifically illustrating what it is that makes this nation great.

 Right now, with every transparently predatory move their Messiah makes, the bullies around the country are cheering—but they are the only ones.
 The rest of us are bearing witness to the premeditated terrorism of a small minority of frightened cowards, and we are pushing back and will continue to pushback.
 Because if there’s one truth about bullies, it’s that they’re absolutely terrified of resistance.
 They collapse beneath the pressure of good people who refuse to be defined or silenced by the bully—and thankfully the majority of Americans are such people.